RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Higherin

-You’re probably looking at the title, wondering if you can actually do an apprenticeship in Economics.
+You’re probably looking at the title and wondering if you can actually do an apprenticeship in Economics.
 Yup!
-Gone are the days when you had to go to university for a career in Economics.
-Here's how.
+Gone are the days when you had to go to university for a career in economics or finance.
+Here's how to start your career from age 18+.

-During an Economics apprenticeship, you’ll learn everything there is to know about economics and the industry you’ll work in.
+During an economics apprenticeship, you’ll learn everything there is to know about economics, finance and the industry you’ll work in.

 It’s a huge task but also exciting, as no day is the same.
 You could find yourself working on fulfilling projects that could change the world.